JiaMingLin/de-identification/documents/quick_start.md

 docker run -itd [Options...] robinlin/de-identification /bin/bash
 ```

-## Access to GUI page
+## Next Step
 After the container/application being launched, using the web browser to visit the dashboard.

 **Example**:
-Suppose the IP address of host machine is 140.112.42.26, and the container is spcified to listen on 7888 port, then the URL should be `http://140.112.42.26:7888`
+Suppose the IP address of host machine is 140.112.42.26, and the container is spcified to listen on 8888 port, then the URL should be `http://140.112.42.26:8888`.

+And read the [user guide](user_guide.md) for the tutorial of generating de-identified dataset.